 Chiffchaff abundance declined in the late 1960s/early 1970s in common with that of other trans-Saharan warblers (Siriwardena et al. 1998a).
 After remaining stable for a decade, the population recovered strongly, and has continued to increase.
 This recovery is evident from both CBC/BBS and CES data.
-The BBS Newson et al. 2016).
+The BBS Crick & Sparks 1999), which is in line with an advance of two weeks in the arrival dates of Chiffchaff in the UK, between the 1960s and 2000s (Newson et al. 2016).